shixm-cloud/ENVR3002/Lab2.md

 You can see that each variable here occupies eight _bytes_ of storage.
 Interestingly, their sizes are `1x1`.
 This is because MATLAB refers to all variables as _arrays_.
 A single-valued variable (_scalar_) is a 1-by-1 array -- an array with a single row and a single column.

 The command `clear` removes all variables from the workspace.
 A particular variable can be removed from the workspace (e.g. `clear rain_rate`, `clear rain_rate pressure`).
 The Workspace browser on the desktop provides a handy visual representation of the workspace.

+### Vectors

+The name MATLAB stands for _Matrix Laboratory_ because it has been designed to work with _matrices_.
+A matrix is a rectangular object consisting of rows and columns (e.g. a _table_).
+A _vector_ is a special type of matrix, having only one row or one column.